Yaesu FTDX10 deep-dive review

 Here is a list of common issues with this radio collected from Facebook FTDX10 group, QRZ com forum and two GroupsIO FTDX10 mailing reflectors.

 Fault with the volume knob – many users are complaining that they can still hear the audio when the AF knob is turned all the way down.
-The audio comes through the speaker or the headphones if they’re plugged in.
+A low volume audio still comes through the speaker or the headphones if they’re plugged in.
 It does not affect everyone, but there is a large number of users who reported this.

 Failing screens – there are various issues with touchscreens, from non-responsiveness and misalignment to complete image distortion.
 Below is the photo of my screen when it failed in early December 2021.
 It has been replaced and it’s working fine now.